 She went back to her office, footsteps muffled by the soft gray carpeting.
 Few people were around; most of the offices she passed were dark.
 It was indicative of SDE's status as a small-sized corp; the night shift at Nakagaki, for example, was as busy as its daylight counterpart.
 Yoshida didn't sit down; relaxation didn't come easy to her, especially when she was at work.
 Nor did she pace, just folded her arms across her chest and stood, eyes fixed on nothing on particular.

-When security had first tagged Dumont as a flight risk, Yoshida had informed the project manager's superior, R&D; Division Chief Herrod.
+When security had first tagged Dumont as a flight risk, Yoshida had informed the project manager's superior, R&D Division Chief Herrod.
 He had downplayed the risk, noting that Dumont was highly placed and well compensated, extending his personal trust.
 Some people would have reported this to Kendrick in an attempt to shift blame, but Yoshida was not like that.
 As she saw it, the fault lay with her.
 Herrod was not trained in security work, and yet she had accepted his opinion, keeping only a limited watch on Dumont's comings and goings from work and home.

 Now, due to her lapse in judgment, her corporation faced disgrace and financial ruin.
 If blame was to be placed, it should fall upon her.